4Source/Raspi-fan-control/README.md

 **Hint:** When the script is running the fan should turn for 10s and than stop again

 ### 4. Systemd Service auto run
-Create a Systemd Unit ``/etc/systemd/system/fancontrol.service`` with the following content
+Create as sudo a Systemd Unit ``/etc/systemd/system/fancontrol.service`` with the following content
 ```ini
 [Unit]
 Description=Script to control the fan depending on the CPU temperature